paramaggarwal/blog/content/india-is-more-westernized-now-than-it-was-during-the-british-rule/index.md

 ---
-title: "India is more westernized now than it was during the British rule"
+title: 'India is more westernized now than it was during the British rule'
-description: "Thousands of people have given blood for independence, and hundreds of freedom fighters sacrificed their lives.
-But the true aim of the Britishers has now been fulfilled, by actually doing nothing…"
+description: 'Thousands of people have given blood for independence, and hundreds of freedom fighters sacrificed their lives.
+But the true aim of the Britishers has now been fulfilled, by actually doing nothing…'
-date: "2016-02-20T14:01:39.849Z"
+date: '2016-02-20T14:01:39.849Z'
 categories:
   - Politics
   - Independence
   - Indian History